 Baildon Agriculture Water Management Open House

-On October 7th and October 21st the MJRWS ran two open houses.
-The purpose of these open houses was to meet one-on-one with landowners and to discuss mapping that had been done for their quarter sections(s).This gave landowners the opportunity to discuss flow patterns and to identify issues they may be having with drainage and water retention.
-Another open house is set for November 18th.
+In October and November the MJRWS ran three open houses.
+The purpose of these open houses was to meet one-on-one with landowners and to discuss mapping that had been done for their quarter section(s).This gave landowners the opportunity to discuss flow patterns and to identify issues they may be having with drainage and water retention.